Stefan Korboński

-Stefan Korboński (2 March 1901 in Praszka - 23 April 1989 in Washington, D.C., USA) was a Polish agrarian politician, lawyer, journalist, and a notable member of the wartime authorities of the Polish Secret State.
+Stefan Korboński (2 March 1901 – 23 April 1989) was a Polish agrarian politician, lawyer, journalist, and a notable member of the wartime authorities of the Polish Secret State.
 Among others, he was the last person to hold the post of Government Delegate for Poland.
 Arrested by the NKVD in 1945, he was released soon afterwards only to be forced into exile.
 He settled in the United States, where he remained active among the local Polish diaspora.
 An active journalist, he was among the few people whose names were completely banned by the communist censorship in Poland.

 Early life

 Stefan Korboński was born 2 March 1901 in Praszka near Wieluń.
 In 1908 his family moved to Częstochowa, where Korboński received basic education at the local gymnasium.
 However, already in 1918 he joined the ranks of the Lwów Eaglets as a volunteer and took part in the Defence of Lwów.
 After the besieged city had been liberated, he returned home and volunteered for the Polish Army at the outbreak of the Polish-Soviet War.
 Demobilized after the end of hostilities, he did not return home and instead volunteered for the third time - this time joining the ranks of the troops of the Third Silesian Uprising.
 For his service in various formations he was awarded with the Virtuti Militari and the Silesian Cross.

 After the Polish conflicts for the borders ended, Korboński passed his matura exams and joined the Adam Mickiewicz University of Poznań, where he graduated from the faculty of law.
 During his studies he became involved in politics and joined the ranks of the Polish People's Party "Wyzwolenie" and then, in 1931, the People's Party.
 Following his application, he started working in the local Prosecutors Office and in 1929 opened up his own practice in Warsaw.
-He also quickly rose through the ranks of his party and in 1936 became its chairman for the Białystok Voivodeship (1919-1939).
+He also quickly rose through the ranks of his party and in 1936 became its chairman for the Białystok Voivodeship (1919–1939).
 Korboński married Zofia Ristau on 10 July 1938.